Russian Roulette (Red Velvet EP): Composition

 The title track "Russian Roulette" is a synth-pop song with arcade sound feel with a retro 8-bit sound source.
 The song was produced by Albi Albertsson, Belle Humble and Markus Lindell who also had a part in producing their previous album's title track "One of These Nights".
 Its lyrics compare the process of winning someone's heart with a game of Russian roulette.
-On the September 13 broadcast of SBS Power FM radio show "Choi Hwa-jung's Power Time", the members revealed that the song was written before they debuted.
+On the September 13 broadcast of SBS Power FM's radio show Choi Hwa-jung's Power Time, the members revealed that the song was written before they debuted.
 They heard the song then, when they were still trainees, not realizing they would release it.

 "Lucky Girl" is a retro-style dance-pop song produced by Hayley Aitken and Ollipop with lyrics written by Kenzie.
 "Bad Dracula" was produced by Tomas Smågesjø, Choi Jin-Suk, and Nermin Harambasic from Dsign Music and American singer-songwriter Courtney Jenaé Stahl with lyrics by Jo Yun-gyeong, who also wrote the lyrics of the title track.
 "Sunny Afternoon" is a 90s throwback, slick song and is produced by Swedish producers Simon Petrén & Andreas Öberg, Maja Keuc and Kim One with Korean lyrics written by Jeong Ju Hee.
 "Fool" is an acoustic pop song written by January 8 of Jam Factory and composed by Malin Johansson and Josef Melin.
 "Some Love" is a tropical house song written and produced by Kenzie, while "My Dear" was written and produced by Hwang Hyun of MonoTree.

 Promotion

-Red Velvet held a special countdown to the release of their album through Naver's V app on September 6, just an hour before the release of "Russian Roulette"'s music video and the album.
+Red Velvet held a special countdown to the release of their album through Naver's V app on September 6, just an hour before the release of "Russian Roulettes music video and the album.
 The group started their music show promotions on September 8, on M!
 Countdown, performing "Russian Roulette" and "Lucky Girl".
 This was followed by performances on Music Bank and Inkigayo where they also performed both songs.